vemonet/rdflib-endpoint/README.md

 It can also be used to define custom SPARQL functions: the user defines and registers custom SPARQL functions, and/or populate the RDFLib Graph using Python, then the endpoint is started using `uvicorn`/`gunicorn`.

 The deployed SPARQL endpoint can be used as a `SERVICE` in a federated SPARQL query from regular triplestores SPARQL endpoints.
-Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (rdf4j based).
-The endpoint is CORS enabled by default.
+Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (RDF4J based).
+The endpoint is CORS enabled by default to enable querying it from client JavaScript (can be turned off).

 Built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).